WadeBarnes/sovrin-write-txns/README.md

 ./manage start
 ```

-Note that this requires a DID on the Sovrin network
+**Note:** This requires a DID on the Sovrin network

-Note that this will fail because the DID doesn't have privileges to write to the Sovrin network
+**Note:** This will fail because the DID doesn't have privileges to write to the Sovrin network

+**Note:** Leave the OrgBook and VON Agent services running, we will be using the wallet database

+## Create and Write the Schema and Cred Def to the Ledger

-3. Optional/Recommened - Export the agent's wallet - it will contain a VON-compatible DID with metadata
+1. Optional/Recommened - Export the agent's wallet - it will contain a VON-compatible DID with metadata

 ```
 indy-cli ~/Projects/sovrin-write-txns/sovrin-staging-ledger/issuer-0-export-wallet.txt
 ```

-Note there will be nothing else in the wallet
+**Note:** There will be nothing else in the wallet other than a DID at this point.

-Note leave the OrgBook and VON Agent services running, we will be using the wallet database

-4. Optional/Recommened - Import a working copy of the wallet
+2. Optional/Recommened - Import a working copy of the wallet

 ```
 indy-cli ~/Projects/sovrin-write-txns/sovrin-staging-ledger/issuer-1-import-wallet-working-copy.txt
 ```

-5. Write the (author signed) schema to a file so it can be later signed by the (intended) endorser and written to the ledger.
+3. Write the (author signed) schema to a file so it can be later signed by the (intended) endorser and written to the ledger.

 ```
 indy-cli ~/Projects/sovrin-write-txns/sovrin-staging-ledger/issuer-2-create-signed-schema.txt
 ```

-6. Initialize an endorser wallet
+4. Initialize an endorser wallet

 ```
 indy-cli ~/Projects/sovrin-write-txns/sovrin-staging-ledger/endorser-1-create-wallet.txt
 ```

-9. Sign the transaction with your endorser and write to the ledger:
+5. Sign the transaction with your endorser and write to the ledger:

 ```
 indy-cli ~/Projects/sovrin-write-txns/sovrin-staging-ledger/endorser-2-write-schema.txt